-The Director will be an observer to the STEG in the sense that he/she contributes to and brings expertise to support the work of the STEG but does not have a voting position.
-Additional WADA Standards & Harmonization, Science and Medical staff may also participate in STEG meetings as WADA experts on particular subject matters and to provide general support to the group where required.
+The Director will be an observer to the STEAG in the sense that he/she contributes to and brings expertise to support the work of the STEAG but does not have a voting position.
+Additional WADA Testing, Science and Medical staff may also participate in STEAG meetings as WADA experts on particular subject matters and to provide general support, coordination and management to the group where required.